kindel/loop/README.md

 # loop

-A coming-soon interactive app that writes the interview loop so you leave with a packet, not a vibe.
+A coming-soon interactive app that helps hiring managers design the interview loop.

 ## The Model

-A loop is a designed interview, not a calendar hold.
-Four parts:
+An interview loop is a structured plan for who interviews the candidate amd what each person is responsible for.

 1. **Role**: The 12-month excellence hypothesis.
 What great looks like before you write the job.
+Every interviewer should read this and know precisely the job the candidate will be doing if hired.
-2. **Principles**: Four to six leadership principles the role actually needs.
+2. **The How**: How an ideal candidate would behave.
+Four to six leadership principles the role actually needs.
 Not the whole set.
-3. **Questions**: One behavioral question per principle, from the question bank.
-Probe, do not perform.
-4. **Seats**: Named interviewers, each with a principle, a question, and the Under / Just Right / Over rows.
+3. **The What**: What an ideal candidate knows; skills, knowledge, capabilities.
+4. **Role Assignments**: The Candidate, Hiring Manager (also an Interviewer), Interviewers, Shadow Interviewers, Bar Raiser (Also an interviewer), Recruiting Partner.
+Each Interviewer gets assigned one to three principles to test and what aspect of the what to test.
+5. **Feedback**: Written by each interviewer afterward the interview.
+Must make a hire/no-hire call explaining why.
+Submitted blind.
+5. **Debrief**: Loop reads all feedback and debates.
+Minds aee changed (or not).
+Bar Raiser makes final hire/no-hire call.

 Hiring managers design the loop.
-Interviewers run one seat.
-Recruiting does not own this.
+Interviewers interview and write clear feedback blind.
+Bar Raiser runs rhe debrief.

 ## Why it works